xability/maidr/CONTRIBUTING.md

 1. Install all the recommended extensions.

-1. install `npm` if you don't have it already.
+1. Install `npm` if you don't have it already.

 1. Install `yarn` if you don't have it already.
 You can install it by running the following command in your terminal: